Codasip/zephyr/README.rst

     * H730
     * A730

+The Codasip L110 core is a low-power embedded core, part of the Codasip RISC-V Processors 100 Series.

-The Codasip L31 core is a low-power embedded core, part of the Codasip RISC-V Processors 3 Series.
+The Codasip L31 core is a low-power embedded core, part of the Codasip RISC-V Processors 300 Series.

 The Codasip A730 core is a dual-issue, in-order core compliant with RVA22 profile, and a part of the Codasip RISC-V Processors 700 processor family.